nicolasferrari/Linux-Server-Configuration/README.md

                 CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>

-Enable the virtual host with the following command: sudo a2ensite catalogapp
+* sudo a2ensite catalogapp Enable the virtual host

 # Create the .wsgi file

 Apache uses the .wsgi file to serve the catalogapp.
 Move to the /var/www/catalogapp directory and create a file named catalogapp.wsgi with following commands:

-cd /var/www/catalogapp
+* cd /var/www/catalogapp
-sudo nano catalogapp.wsgi
+* sudo nano catalogapp.wsgi

 Add the following lines of code to the catalogapp.wsgi file